godspeedsystems/gs-documentation/docs/config/overview.md

 prisma_secret: PRISMA_SECRET
 ```
 For example, `MY_DATASOURCE_BASE_URL` is defined as an environment variable.
-To specify its value, you need to export this variable in the environment as given below:
+To specify its value, you need to export this variable in the environment.Enter as given below in the terminal:

 ```
 $ export MY_DATASOURCE_BASE_URL=https://httpbin.org/